lockw1n/attempt/README.md

 `RemoteContent` and `SeedContent`, for the same reason `SeedImport` sits above `SeedContent` and `RepositoryInterface` — it is the one place that names both, because the bundled leg of `exercises.json`'s fallback lives in `SeedContent`.
+`DerivedValues` depends on `PowerliftingCore` and `RepositoryInterface` alone — no `DesignSystem`, no `AppNavigation`, since nothing in it renders, and no `Persistence` for the same reason no feature has one.
 The five packages under `Packages/Features/` sit at the top: each depends on `PowerliftingCore`, `RepositoryInterface`, `DesignSystem`, `AppNavigation` and `Localization`, and never on `Persistence` — a feature reaches storage through the protocols alone.
+Four of the five also depend on `DerivedValues`.
 Two constraints are load-bearing rather than stylistic:

 - **`PowerliftingCore` imports nothing at all** — not `Foundation`, not `SwiftUI`,